-Ericsson went on record clarifying that this is not what his research showed.
+Ericsson went on record clarifying that this is not what his research shows.
 Within that study, there was no magic number for greatness.
 10,000 hours was not actually a number of hours reached, but an average of the time elites spent practicing.
 Some practiced for much less than 10,000 hours.
 Others for over 25,000 hours.

-One study in Intelligence journal attributed practice to only “about one-third of the reliable variance in performance in chess and music”.
+To add more weight to this argument, another study in Intelligence journal attributed practice to only “about one-third of the reliable variance in performance in chess and music”.
 The largest meta-analysis in the field found that practice may be responsible for as little as 12% of mastery.

 Tactics for Learning Faster

 In recent years there has been a flurry of interest in skill acquisition, and particularly rapid skill acquisition.
 Tim Ferriss penned The Four-Hour Chef—a 672-page behemoth—tackling this very subject.

 Throughout his book Ferriss introduced millions of readers to the idea of meta-learning.
 That is, the learning about learning.
-Once we understand how our brain and body learns, we can create a far more efficient learning routine.
+Once we understand how our brain and body learn, we can create a far more efficient learning routine.